Sudan profile - Timeline

 2010 July - International Criminal Court issues second arrest warrant for President al-Bashir - this time on charges of genocide.

 2010 August - Mr Bashir tests ICC arrest warrant by visiting Kenya, an ICC signatory.
 The Kenyan government refuses to enforce the warrant.
+He later ignores South African court order not to leave country in 2015.

 South becomes independent

-Sudanese government forces kill key Darfur rebel leader Khalil Ibrahim.
+2011 December - Government forces kill key Darfur rebel leader Khalil Ibrahim.

 2012 May - Sudan pledges to pull its troops out of the border region of Abyei, which is also claimed by South Sudan, as bilateral peace talks resume.

-2013 March - Sudan and South Sudan agree to resume pumping oil, ending a shutdown caused by a dispute over fees more than a year ago, and to withdraw troops from their borders to create a demilitarised zone.
+2013 March - Sudan and South Sudan agree to resume pumping oil, ending a shutdown caused by a dispute over fees more than a year earlier, and to withdraw troops from their borders to create a demilitarised zone.

 Ruling party splits